 Potassium

 Unlike phosphorus, potassium is easily removed via dialysis, so it can be managed a great deal easier than phosphorus.
-However between dialysis visits, it is easy for potassium levels to spike to high levels and cause unnecessary problems for your health.
-Therefore limiting you daily intake will help prevent this.
+However, between dialysis visits, it is easy for potassium levels to spike to high levels and cause unnecessary problems for your health.
+Therefore limiting your daily intake will help prevent this.

 Daily Potassium Intake Recommendation: